viveleroi/DarkMythos/README.md

 ### Superior Dark Crystal Tools

-Use superior dark crystals and dark stone rods in the same patterns you're used to.
+Use superior dark crystals and dark stone rods in the same patterns vanilla uses.

+### Legendary Dark Crystal Tools

+Use legendary dark crystals and reinforced dark stone rods in the same patterns vanilla uses.

+(Only sword implemented.)

 ## Future